Best restaurants in Victoria

 Price: Pricey to blowout

-Why go: Creative cocktails, made with locally sourced artisanal ingredients, bring libations to a new level, but the absinthe fountain is the star of the bar.
-Fancy some foodie accompaniments?
+Why go: Handcrafted, creative cocktails, made with locally sourced artisanal ingredients.
+But the real bar star?
+An absinthe fountain that brings libations to a new level.
+Explored the drinks menu and now ready for some fancy foodie accompaniments?
 Sink your teeth into some opulent truffle fries or a summer berry pavlova.

 What is it: A major complex that includes The Kitchen, a fine dining restaurant, The Commons, for awesome cocktails and oysters, and The Bistro, for some morning-after brunch.
 If the ingredients aren’t grown on their own nearby organic farm, they’re caught by local fishers or raised by local farmers.